 Quick and graceful, these intoxicating, gender-bending daemons hit enemies fast and hard, hoping to deal enough damage in a first strike to leave the enemy so weakened they can’t muster the strength to cripple your precarious defences.
 Use speed to out-manoeuvre your opponent and run them in circles until you can launch your final, exquisite killing strike.

-A fairly recent addition to Age of Sigmar, there’s not masses of unit options available to build your army, and you’ll likely be fielding a mix of Daemonette infantry and Hellstriders – but their sub-factions make for some varied playstyles.
+A fairly recent addition to Age of Sigmar, there aren’t masses of unit options available to build your army, and you’ll likely be fielding a mix of Daemonette infantry and Hellstriders – but their sub-factions make for some varied playstyles.
+Check out the latest Hedonites of Slaanesh battletome review to hear about them.

 Arrogant, elegant and, probably, fragrant, the sexy, sensation-obsessed daemon children of the Dark Prince are a fantastic choice for anyone eager to subsume themselves into the welcoming arms of Chaos, but not keen on the butch machismo of the other gods’ armies.